-The President’s Club honors its members at four recognition levels.
+The President’s Club honors its members at three recognition levels.
 Members at all giving levels enjoy numerous benefits in honor of their dedication to Penn State.
 While all types of gifts are greatly appreciated and valued, only current-use funds count towards President’s Club membership.
 Examples of these funds include: cash, securities, gifts from a foundation, or gifts from an individual’s wholly-owned company.
 Matching gifts count towards membership as well.
 Learn more about the individual levels of giving below.

 Edwin E. Sparks Circle